Iceland Luxe Wellness & Wilderness in the Spring

 Bringing appropriate clothes is essential on this trip, as is having the adequate footwear which usually consists of proper trekking boots that can keep your feet warm even when walking on snow and ice.
 A warm jacket is key and you should consider a waterproof one in case of rain or spray from the powerful waterfalls.
 Because this is a wellness-focused trip, please also bring your yoga mat.

 The prospect of getting sick while alone in a foreign country is daunting, and this is why we require all our guests have comprehensive travel and medical insurance that includes international evacuation.
 Should you fall sick, we will escort you to the nearest medical facility so you can get the help you need.

 While the cost of medical healthcare in Iceland may be more affordable than in other countries such as the US, travel and medical insurance is mandatory to come on our trips and we recommend you get the most comprehensive coverage that includes international evacuation.
 We recommend checking with an aggregator such as Travel Insurance Master to compare quotes and coverages.

-Our payment plan includes 3 instalments: a $200 USD deposit to book a spot, a 30% payment when the trip is confirmed (typically 90-120 days before departure) and the remaining balance 60 days before the trip.
+Our payment plan includes 3 instalments: a $200 USD deposit to book a spot, a 30% payment when the trip is confirmed (this can be as early as 180 days before departure) and the remaining balance 60 days before the trip.
 If you wish to make more payments that is also possible.

 Yes, payments will be made via credit card when you book a spot.